Five Mombasa Churches Damaged in Retaliatory Attacks

 The General Secretary of the NCCK, Rev. Canon Peter Karanja, raised the following concerns: “We have completely failed to understand the logic that made the demonstrators associate the heinous murder of Aboud Rogo with the churches and other innocent Kenyans.
 The clear message is that these attacks are indicative of a deep-seated hatred toward the churches whose cause is inexplicable.”

 The late Aboud Rogo was a controversial Islamic Cleric who has been detained by the police numerous times on suspicions that he was the chief point man, fundraiser and recruiter for Al-Shabaab in Kenya.
 He was arrested for the second time in January 2012 and charged with possession of illegal weapons and detonators and, at the time of his death, was out on bail while his trial progressed.
-Known for fiery preaching and fierce hatred for all infidels, Sheikh Rogo had previously called for, and justified, Jihad in areas occupied by non-Muslims.
+Known for fiery preaching and fierce hatred for all infidels, Sheikh Rogo had previously called for, and justified, a struggle or fight against the enemies of Islam. in areas occupied by non-Muslims.

-On July 6, 2012, at a Mombasa Mosque, he reportedly supported the recent twin Garissa church attacks in which 17 Christians were killed.
+On July 6, 2012, at a Mombasa a Muslim place of worship, he reportedly supported the recent twin Garissa church attacks in which 17 Christians were killed.
 He described the attacks as retribution by oppressed Muslims and justified it claiming that, “The presence of Christians in that region is a mortal threat that Muslims should confront.
 The churches and evangelicals have an agenda to oppress Muslims.”

 In that sermon, Sheikh Rogo reportedly expressed angry about the decision by Garissa’s Muslim and Christian leaders to work closely after the Garissa killings.
 He was also outraged by the presence of churches in what he termed “Muslim territories” such as the Northern, Eastern and Coast provinces of Kenya.
 He allegedly stated, “Churches in Muslim territory represent a vile form of Muslim retardation which devout Muslims should confront, hence the killing of 17 people is too small.”
 He further hailed the Garissa murders as “glorious and like a continuation of the spirit of Jihad by the ‘holy Somali people.'”